madslaz/Burp-Suite-Certified-Practitioner/SQL-Injection.md

 ![image](https://github.com/madslaz/Burp-Suite-Certified-Practitioner/assets/52518274/cc5bd783-036f-4acc-9d71-c7452b4a7d63)

+## SQL injection attack, querying the database type and version on MySQL and Microsoft
+- Just like with Oracle, you need to figure out how many columns there are.
+Remember that comments are different - if you use `--` for MySQL, you must include a space after! `-- `
+  - Determined number of columns by `' UNION SELECT NULL,NULL-- `, URL-encoded: `'+UNION+SELECT+NULL,NULL--+ ` (3 nulls returned an error)
+      - Could also be done with `' ORDER BY 3 -- `

 ## SQL injection with filter bypass via XML encoding
 - Different formats, such as JSON or XML, may provide you ways to obfuscate attacks that are otherwise blocked [Link](https://portswigger.net/web-security/essential-skills/obfuscating-attacks-using-encodings#obfuscation-via-xml-encoding)
 - For example, the following XML-based SQL injection uses an XML escape sequence to encode the S character in SELECT [W3 UTF-8 Link](https://www.w3schools.com/charsets/ref_utf_basic_latin.asp):